-Start date: July 1, 2013; First enrollment: September 2013 Grant amount: \$299,841.83 Program model: Intensive probation supervision with services
+Start date: July 1, 2013; First enrollment: September 2013

+Grant amount: \$300,286 in SFY14

+Program model: Intensive probation supervision with services

 Need for ARI in Peoria County: Planning stakeholders in Peoria County identified a need for enhanced supervision for implementation of the ARI intensive probation supervision with services program.
-Additional probation officers, advanced drug and alcohol monitoring, and electronic monitoring makes it possible for probation officers to supervise a reduced caseload of high-risk offenders, implement evidence-based interventions, and refer offenders to appropriate treatment providers and other community services.
+Additional probation officers, advanced drug and alcohol monitoring, and electronic monitoring make it possible for probation officers to supervise a reduced case load of high-risk offenders, implement evidence-based interventions, and refer offenders to appropriate treatment providers and other community services.

-Evidence-based/promising practices in use: LSI-R assessment, probation caseload standards, cognitive behavioral services, Thinking for a Change curriculum, motivational interviewing, Eight evidence-based practices in community corrections (Department of Justice, Crime and Justice Institute).
+Evidence-based/promising practices in use: LSI-R assessment, intensive probation supervision with services, probation caseload standards, cognitive behavioral therapy, Thinking for a Change, motivational interviewing, Eight Evidence-Based Practices in Community Corrections (Department of Justice, Crime and Justice Institute)

-Target population and reduction goals: From 2010 to 2012, Peoria County committed an annual average of 162 individuals convicted of non-violent, probationable, Class 3 and Class 4 felonies to the IDOC.
+Target population and reduction goals: From 2010 to 2012, Peoria County committed an annual average of 162 individuals convicted of non-violent, probationable, Class 3 and Class 4 felonies to IDOC.
 Planning stakeholders determined that approximately 75% of the overall 162 would be eligible for Peoria ARI based on criminal history and gang affiliations.
 Based on the target population of 120, Peoria County's reduction goal for the grant period is 30 offenders (25% of 120).
 The State Attorney's Office reserves the right to refer Class 2 felonies at its discretion.

 Overview of jurisdiction: Peoria County consists of 629 square miles along the Illinois River, located midway between Chicago and St. Louis.
 The county has a public high school graduation rate of 89% (18% above the national average) and is home to Bradley University.
 The city of Peoria, the county seat, is the largest city on the Illinois River, and accounts for 62% of the county's population (115,687, as of 2012).
 Caterpillar, Inc. is the city's largest employer, followed by numerous medical and agricultural technology companies.
-The median household income (2007 - 2011) is \$50,689, compared to an Illinois state median of \$56,576.
+The median household income (2007-2011) is \$50,689, compared to an Illinois state median of \$56,576.

-Characteristics Total Population (2012) 187,254 Adults (ages 18 and over, 2012) 76% of population Unemployment rate (2013) 11% Percent of population below poverty line (2012) 15% Percent of population with high school diploma (2012) 89% Percent of population with a bachelor's degree or higher (2012) 28% Adult felony probation caseload (2011) 965 Court imposed sentences to felony probation (2011) 372 IDOC commitments (excluding technical parole violators, 2012) 453 Average daily jail population (2009) 418 (2008 capacity: 812)
+Peoria County Characteristics Total Population (2012) 187,254 Adults (ages 18 and over, 2012) 76% of population Unemployment rate (2013) 11% Percent of population below poverty line (2012) 15% Percent of population with high school diploma (2012) 89% Percent of population with a bachelor's degree or higher (2012) 28% Adult felony probation caseload (2011) 965 Court imposed sentences to felony probation (2011) 372 IDOC commitments (excluding technical parole violators, 2012) 453 Average daily jail population (2009) 418 (2008 capacity: 812)